saqzhao/saqzhao.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I just graduated from MIT with my B.S. in Computer Science and Engineering (6-3) and Mathematics (18).
-This upcoming 2024-25 school year, I will be pursuing my M.Eng in Computer Science under Prof. Manolis Kellis and advised by Dr. Riley Mangan, studying variant effect on cell-type-specific chromatin accessibility.
+I graduated from MIT in 2024 with my B.S. in Computer Science and Engineering (6-3) and Mathematics (18).
+This upcoming 2024-25 academic year, I will be pursuing my M.Eng in Computer Science under Prof. Manolis Kellis and advised by Dr. Riley Mangan, studying variant effect on cell-type-specific chromatin accessibility.